Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Introduction

-Benefiting from advances in deep learning, a variety of networks~\cite{cai,valanarasu2022transweather,wen2023encoder,cong2024semi,su2025real,fu2025iterative,ning2025mabdt,xu2024mvksr,liu2024real,li2025low,wen2025multi,cui2025adair,Chen_2025_CVPR} have been developed to address diverse image degradations.
-Early architectures are typically designed for a single task; for instance, DehazeNet~\cite{cai}, KA-Net~\cite{ren2016single}, IPC-Dehaze~\cite{fu2025iterative}, and SFSNiD~\cite{cong2024semi} focus specifically on daytime/nighttime haze removal.
-Recent methods, such as ERA-Net~\cite{liu2024real}, MPMF-Net~\cite{wen2025multi}, IDB~\cite{li2025low}, UniRestore~\cite{Chen_2025_CVPR}, and AdaIR~\cite{cui2025adair} focus on all-in-one image restoration, aiming to simultaneously handle multiple types of degradations.
-However, learning-based approaches generally demand substantial computational resources.
-Moreover, although these methods perform well on synthetic data, their generalization to real-world degraded scenes remains limited due to the lack of large-scale paired datasets.
+Benefiting from recent advances in deep learning, a variety of neural networks~\cite{cai,valanarasu2022transweather,gao2023let,wen2023encoder,feng2024advancing,cong2024semi,lu2024aosrnet,su2025real,fu2025iterative,ning2025mabdt,liu2024real,li2025low,wen2025multi,cui2025adair,Chen_2025_CVPR,ma2025coa,zhang2026pdda,wang2026sea,lin2026downstream,gui2026brightness,cui2026starir} have been developed to address scattering-induced image degradations.
+Early learning-based methods are typically designed for specific scenarios.
+For instance, DehazeNet~\cite{cai}, KA-Net~\cite{feng2024advancing}, IPC-Dehaze~\cite{fu2025iterative}, CoA~\cite{ma2025coa}, SFSNiD~\cite{cong2024semi}, PDDA~\cite{zhang2026pdda}, and SFN~\cite{gui2026brightness} primarily focus on daytime or nighttime haze removal.
+TOE-Net~\cite{gao2023let} is intended for haze and sandstorm conditions.
+SEA-PACE~\cite{wang2026sea} and DTI-UIE~\cite{lin2026downstream} are designed for underwater scenarios.
+EMPF-Net~\cite{wen2023encoder} and MABDT~\cite{ning2025mabdt} aim to recover hazy scenes under remote sensing conditions.
+More recently, several methods, such as AOSR-Net~\cite{lu2024aosrnet}, ERA-Net~\cite{liu2024real}, MPMF-Net~\cite{wen2025multi}, IDB~\cite{li2025low}, UniRestore~\cite{Chen_2025_CVPR}, AdaIR~\cite{cui2025adair}, and StarIR~\cite{cui2026starir}, have been proposed for image restoration, aiming to handle multiple types of scattering-induced degradations.
+Despite their promising performance, these learning-based approaches typically require substantial computational resources.
+More importantly, their effectiveness often depends on large-scale synthetic training data, which may not accurately reflect the complex and heterogeneous nature of real-world scattering-induced degradations, thereby limiting their generalization capability in practical scenarios.